 Your resume is your foot in the door, the most important step in the recruitment process, often winning you the opportunity of an interview.

-For each role list your responsibilities, but most importantly, your achievements.
-Clearly outline to the reader how you can add value to their business.
-For positions that are not related to your current job search, responsibilities need not be outlined in detail.
-Also, list the reason for leaving each role, don't give the reader the impression you've got something to hide.
+For each role listed in your CV, provide a clear outline of your responsibilities and, most importantly, your achievements.
+Highlight how your skills and experience can add value to the prospective employer's business.
+If you have positions that are not directly related to your current job search, you can provide a brief overview of the responsibilities without going into excessive detail.
+Additionally, it is important to list the reason for leaving each role to maintain transparency and avoid giving the impression that you have something to hide.

 Ensure that your CV is free of any spelling, layout, or typing errors.
 It is advisable to have someone proofread your resume to catch any mistakes you may have missed.
 Remember that your resume is a reflection of your work ethic and attention to detail.
 Spelling mistakes and typing errors can create a negative impression on potential employers.

 Include copies of relevant certificates and references along with your CV.
 These can include professional and educational qualifications as well as references from previous employers.
 However, it is important to only include a few that are directly relevant to the role you are applying for.
 Inconsistencies or discrepancies in your CV can raise concerns during the hiring process, so it is crucial to ensure that all information provided is accurate and up to date.

 Always Supply a Covering Letter

 When submitting your CV, always include a well-crafted covering letter.
 This serves as your first introduction to prospective employers and allows you to highlight your individual skills and abilities that match the job requirements.
 Use the cover letter to demonstrate your enthusiasm for the role and explain how your qualifications and experience make you a strong candidate.